 Phil Torres has been bitten by an anaconda, tackled a tiger shark, and gotten lost in a forest full of quicksand… all in the name of science.
 As a researcher and science communicator, he spent two years living in the Amazon and has worked in Mongolia, Venezuela, Sweden, the Bahamas, the Arctic, and the bottom of the ocean.
 Phil has made several significant discoveries at the Tambopata Research Center including the decoy spider, a thieving butterfly, and silkhenge, which he will personally show you on this trip.
 He is the creator and host of The Jungle Diaries and has hosted over 70 episodes of TechKnow on Al Jazeera.
 His research and wildlife photography has been featured by National Geographic, Wired, and the BBC.

-A $250 deposit is required to secure your spot.
+A $500 deposit is required to secure your spot.
 This deposit is nonrefundable after three days.
-We have a very limited capacity, and we expect the trip to fill quickly.
-The trip will cost $3,990—the $250 deposit plus the $3,740 final payment—and will cover all fixed costs including all accommodations, meals, and activities listed in the itinerary below.
+We have limited capacity and expect the trip to fill quickly.
+The trip will cost $3,990—the $500 deposit plus the $3,490 final payment—and will cover all fixed costs including all accommodations, meals, and activities listed in the itinerary below.

 Please email us at trips@or call us at (646) 961-4857 with any questions about the itinerary, logistics, and payment.